 - 7.1.
 We encourage vaccination programs for potentially deadly diseases and more domestic production of critical health vaccines as a policy of national security. - 7.2.
 We oppose funding for abortion, euthanasia and RU-486. - 7.3.
-We urge more restraint and supervision by the medical community concerning fetal tissue research. - 7.4.
-We support: - 7.4.1.
-The U.S. Department of Health and Human Services allocating funding for the research, development and implementation of Lyme Disease and/or all tick-borne illness vaccines for humans; - 7.4.2.
-Requiring the Centers for Disease Control to reinstate Lyme disease statistics in the Morbidity and Mortality Weekly Report; and - 7.4.3.
-Awareness, available resources and funding for the Farm and Ranch Stress Assistance Network (FRSAN) and programs that deal with mental health and emotional well-being for the agriculture community.
+We recommend COVID-19 immunization be a personal choice, not a mandate. - 7.4.
+We urge more restraint and supervision by the medical community concerning fetal tissue research. - 7.5.
+We oppose mandatory medical testing and tracing of U.S. citizens. - 7.6.
+We support: - 7.6.1.
+The U.S. Department of Health and Human Services allocating funding for the research, development and implementation of Lyme Disease and/or all tick-borne illness vaccines for humans; - 7.6.2.
+Requiring the Centers for Disease Control to reinstate Lyme disease statistics in the Morbidity and Mortality Weekly Report; - 7.6.3.
+Awareness, available resources and funding for the Farm and Ranch Stress Assistance Network (FRSAN) and programs that deal with mental health and emotional well-being for the agriculture community; - 7.6.4.
+Legislation that gives an unborn human being the right to life and protects the unborn by declaring life begins at conception; and - 7.6.5.
+Efforts to bring antibiotic raw materials and drug manufacturing back to the United States.